 Following this, in 2015 he published the Prime Minister’s Challenge on Dementia 2020 to build on the Government’s work and set clear and ambitious goals for the coming years, including to deliver a disease-modifying treatment for dementia by 2025.

 Alzheimer’s Research UK fully supported these goals and remains at the forefront of global efforts to deliver new treatments.
 Mr Cameron pledged his support for the charity at the launch of our £100m Defeat Dementia campaign in 2014.
-As our President, we look forward together and will work harder than ever to achieve our mission to defeat dementia.
+As our President, we look forward together and will work harder than ever to make breakthroughs possible.

 Since joining the charity in January 2017, Mr Cameron has been drawing on his previous interest in this area and working closely with our staff to help to grow the charity’s global role.
 He has been actively promoting the charity and visiting some of our pioneering labs, convening meetings with global stakeholders, and meeting supporters, fundraisers and people affected by dementia.
 Mr Cameron’s programme of activities will continue to develop as he helps to build on and promote Alzheimer’s Research UK’s position as one of the fastest growing medical research charities in the country.